-13. Obtain a $10,000 surety bond is required if applicant investors are limited solely to Institutional Investors, all others require a $15,000 surety bond
+13. A $10,000 surety bond is required if applicant investors are limited solely to Institutional Investors, all others require a $15,000 surety bond.

 14. Pay applicable fees for individual FBI Criminal Background Checks for any direct owners having more than a 20% voting share, qualifying individuals.

-Premiums for Arizona commercial mortgage broker surety bond are dependent on credit and bond amount required.
+The premium that you pay for an Arizona Commercial Mortgage Broker Bond are dependent on credit and bond amount required.

 Arizona commercial mortgage broker licenses must be renewed annually by December 31.
-Get more information on License Renewals here: http://www.azdfi.gov/Licensing/LicensingRenewal.html.
+Get more information on License Renewals here.